indico/indico/doc/guides/source/Glossary/Glossary.rst

    Account
      A register, associated with a user, and that enables him/her to authenticate his/her identity.
-Indico supports local accounts (no longer used at CERN) and NICE accounts (centrally registered at CERN, and authenticated through SSO).
+Indico supports local accounts, LDAP and SSO.

    Avatar
      An "Avatar" is a representation of a user in the Indico database.
-     It usually contains all the user's personal info (that is extracted from the NICE database the first time the user logs into Indico).
+     It usually contains all the user's personal info.
      These data can be explicitly modified by the user.
 An Avatar is normally associated with one or more accounts.